History of Thailand: Central Thailand

 Khmer period sculpture of Vishnu c. tenth century CE.

 A 13 meter long reclining Buddha, Nakhon Ratchasima.

-The Chao Phraya River in what is now central Thailand had once been the home of the Mon Dvaravati culture, which prevailed from the seventh century to the tenth century.
+The Chao Phraya Basin (now Central Thailand) was home of the Mon people's Dvaravati culture, which prevailed from the seventh century to the tenth century.
 Samuel Beal discovered the polity among the Chinese writings on Southeast Asia as "Duoluobodi".
 During the early 20th century, archaeological excavations led by George Coedès found Nakhon Pathom Province to be a centre of Dvaravati culture.
 The two most important sites were Nakorn Pathom and U Thong (in modern Suphan Buri Province).
-The inscriptions of Dvaravati were in Sanskrit and Mon using the script derived from the Pallava alphabet of the South Indian Pallava dynasty.
+The inscriptions of Dvaravati were in Sanskrit and Mon using the script derived from the Pallava alphabet of the South Indian Pallava dynasty, a type now more often called Late Southern Brahmi.

 It is believed that the Dvaravati borrowed Theravada Buddhism through its contacts with Sri Lanka, while the ruling class participated in Hindu rites.
 Dvaravati art, including the Buddha sculptures and stupas, showed strong similarities to those of the Gupta Empire of India.
 The eastern parts of the Chao Phraya valley were subjected to a more Khmer and Hindu influence as the inscriptions are found in Khmer and Sanskrit.
+David K. Wyatt cautions against reading the languages as populations: an inscription in Old Mon indicates a westward cultural orientation rather than a Mon people, and the plain was in his account multiethnic throughout.
+He also holds that Buddhism reached the region from the Mōn country of coastal Burma rather than directly from Sri Lanka or India.

 Dvaravati was a network of city-states paying tribute to more powerful ones according to the mandala political model.
 Dvaravati culture expanded into Isan as well as south as far as the Kra Isthmus.
+The Chinese annals of the Tang period record a group of inland polities in the Mun–Chi and middle Mekong valleys over the same period, among them Wen Dan, Zhān Bó and Qiān Zhī Fú, which Hoshino reads as federated politically and economically along an overland route from Champa to the Menam basin and as differing culturally from the coastal region Dvaravati dominated.
 Dvaravati culture lost its influence around the tenth century when they submitted to the more unified Lavo-Khmer polity.
+Baker and Pasuk question that reading.
+The plain has yielded none of the temple-endowment inscriptions characteristic of Angkorian provinces, and Jayavarman VII's hospital foundations reach no further west than Prachin Buri, which they take to show cultural influence rather than administration.